SystemsGenetics/GEMmaker/docs/execution.rst

 Resuming a Previous Run
 ```````````````````````

-In the event of a failure you can resume a previous workflow run:
+In the event of a failure you can resume a previous workflow run by simply adding the ``-resume`` flag on the end of nextflow command you ran previously.
+If you previously ran the command ``nextflow run main.nf`` then you would run the following to resume the workflow:

 .. code:: bash